-Since the last Tax Preference Report was issued in 2017, Delaware has created three new tax preferences and expanded three existing tax preferences.
+Since the last Tax Preference Report was issued in 2021, Delaware has created three new tax preferences, expanded three existing tax preferences, and allowed one tax preference to expire.
 A list of the tax preference changes can be found at the end of this executive summary.